ihucos/plash/README.md

 ```
 Your home directory is mounted as home on the container.
 Building is cached.
 This feels like nvim is runned as any other application

-You can import arguments from files
+You can import command line arguments from files
 ```
 $ cat ./nvim
 #!/usr/bin/env plashexec